 What to Do if You Have a Pre-Existing Condition

 Take these steps if you suffer a work-related injury that involves a pre-existing condition:

 A pre-existing condition is not necessarily fatal to a workers’ compensation claim, but lying or otherwise concealing the truth as to the full extent of your medical history can be.
 Dishonesty at any point during the workers’ compensation claims process can lead to charges of workers’ compensation fraud and a loss of the right to apply for benefits.

 2. Be Comprehensive

 In medical exams during the workers’ compensation application process, be sure to be specific about how your pre-existing condition affects your life, including your work.
 If your pre-existing injury causes you only sporadic, minor discomfort, don’t exaggerate it.
 Providing as much detail as possible to your doctors can help them determine exactly the extent to which your work injury aggravated your pre-existing condition.

 3. Be Consistent

 Be sure that you always give the same description of your condition.
 For example, do not tell a doctor that your pain level is a 5 out of 10 while later stating that it is 7 out of 10.
 Inconsistencies such as these can reduce your workers compensation payout or lead to the denial of your claim.

 Applying for workers’ compensation benefits with a pre-existing condition is tricky and can often necessitate the assistance of an attorney.
-For more information about the effects of pre-existing conditions on workers’ compensation claims, please contact the job accident attorneys at Turley, Redmond and Rosasco by using our online form or calling us at 516-745-5666 (Garden City), 631-582-3700 (Ronkonkoma), or 631-399-0400 (Shirley).
+For more information about the effects of pre-existing conditions on workers’ compensation claims, please contact the attorneys at Turley, Redmond and Rosasco by using our online form or calling us at 516-745-5666 (Garden City), 631-582-3700 (Ronkonkoma), or 631-399-0400 (Shirley).